44aayush/Placement_Q-A/Docker and Kubernetes.md

 <br>

 1. <h3 style="color:yellow">DOCKER</h3>
-    ```
-    Docker is a containerization platform i.e., used for building, deploying and running applications
+    Docker is a containerization platform i.e., used for building, deploying and running applications<br>
-    Can be run on any infrastructure
+    Can be run on any infrastructure<br>
-    Conatiner/Docker Hub for sharing containers of the application
+    Conatiner/Docker Hub for sharing containers of the application<br>
-    ```
 <br>

 2. <h3 style="color:yellow">CONTAINER</h3>
-    ```
-    A Container is a standard unit of software that holds the code and all it's dependencies, in order to make the application run smoothly, quickly and reliably between different computing platforms.
+    A Container is a standard unit of software that holds the code and all it's dependencies, in order to make the application run smoothly, quickly and reliably between different computing platforms <br>
-    Main aim is to get rid of infrastructure dependency while deployment and running of application.
+    Main aim is to get rid of infrastructure dependency while deployment and running of application<br>
-    Technically, it is runnable instance of docker image
+    Technically, it is runnable instance of docker image<br>
-    ```
 <br>

 3. <h3 style="color:yellow">DOCKER IMAGES</h3>